Where Knowledge Collides: A Mechanistic Study of Intra-Memory Knowledge Conflict in Language Models

 \paragraph{Mechanistic Interpretability (MI)} is the field in machine learning that focuses on understanding the internal mechanisms of neural networks \cite{olah2020zoom,bereska2024mechanistic}.
-Prior work has applied \emph{logit lens} \cite{Ortu2025WhenSO} and \emph{activation patching} \cite{DBLP:conf/iclr/ZhangN24} for a range of analyses and interventions, including explaining how LMs handle context-memory conflict \cite{Ortu2024CompetitionOMA} and analyzing knowledge selection behavior in LMs \cite{Zhao2024SteeringKSA}.
+Prior work has applied \emph{logit lens} \cite{Ortu2025WhenSO} and \emph{Activation Patching} \cite{DBLP:conf/iclr/ZhangN24} for a range of analyses and interventions, including explaining how LMs handle context-memory conflict \cite{Ortu2024CompetitionOMA} and analyzing knowledge selection behavior in LMs \cite{Zhao2024SteeringKSA}.
 In this work, we apply both techniques to localize and causally intervene on conflicting knowledge encoded in language models that originates from the training data.
-Further discussion about knowledge editing is provided in appendix \ref{app:related}.